Diagnosis (American TV series): Episode 7: Paralyzed

 Joe is a 61 year old optimistic patient from Wallingford, CT.
 He was struck with a sudden and unexplained paralysis starting from his waist down, leaving him paraplegic.
 Ann is a 42 year old skeptic patient who is also from Wallingford, CT.
 She has intermittent paralysis where she could spend hours with the right side of her body immobile.
 She will then regain mobility but the paralysis always occurs again.
 Around the age of 59, Joe started to get pin & needles in his legs and at first he thought nothing of it until a year later he had numbness up to his knees that progressed to his waist.
 Eventually, the numbness turned into paralysis and Joe became a paraplegic at the age of 61.
 Shortly after becoming paralyzed, Joe went into a state of organ failure that doctors were able to get him out of but ever since he hasn't been able to leave the hospital.
-Despite visiting many hospitals such as Yale, Mayo, and Boston with no prevail, he states he is still a firm believer in western medicine and is willing to try anything.
-Around the age of 40 Ann had a recurring pain in her chest that resembled heartburn and a month later noticed that the right side of her face looked off.
+Despite visiting many hospitals such as Yale, Mayo, and Boston with no avail, he states he is still a firm believer in western medicine and is willing to try anything.
+Around the age of 40, Ann had a recurring pain in her chest that resembled heartburn and a month later noticed that the right side of her face looked off.
 When she brought this up to her primary care physician, he explained that she had full right side facial paralysis and needed to visit the emergency room as she might be having a stroke.
 When she got to the emergency room, her facial paralysis was coming in and out, because of this she was placed into the stroke ward for observation and a CAT scan and MRI was ordered that resulted negative.
 A neurologist came in and told her it was all just a psychosomatic response to stress and nothing more.
 A big reason she does not trust doctors is for the fact that she is a woman of color, and she feels she's not heard by the generic privileged doctor complex.
 When reaching out to Dr. Lisa Sanders, both Joe and Ann had already been tested and ruled out for dozens of diseases such as Multiple Sclerosis, Parkinson's, and Lupus.
 Joe specifically has two very serious illnesses, the first one being his unexplained paralysis and the second being an incurable form of blood cancer he was diagnosed with 15 years back.
 Joe thought he only had a few years to live, but he was placed on a clinical trial that has kept him alive until this day.
 Dr. Lisa Sanders now wants to know if his blood cancer has anything to do with his paralysis, especially now that he has movement in his toes.